Russian Mennonites: Migration to Russia

-Life in Russia
+Life in the Russian Empire

 Economy

 The colonists formed villages of fifteen to thirty families, each with 70 ha (175 acres) of land.
 The settlements retained some communal land and a common granary for use by the poor in lean years.
 Income from communal property provided funding for large projects, such as forming daughter colonies for the growing population.
 Insurance was also organized separately and outside of the control of the Russian government.

 Initially the settlers raised cattle, sheep and general crops to provide for their household.
 The barren steppes were much drier than their Vistula delta homeland and it took years to work out the proper dry-land farming practices.
 They grew mulberries for the silk industry, produced honey, flax and tobacco, and marketed fruits and vegetables for city markets.
 By the 1830s wheat became the dominant crop.

 Expanding population and the associated pressure for more farmland became a problem by 1860.
 The terms of the settlement agreement prevented farms from being divided; they were required to pass intact from one generation to the next.
 Since agriculture was the main economic activity, an expanding class of discontented, landless poor arose.
 Their problems tended to be ignored by the village assembly, which consisted of voting landowners.
 By the early 1860s the problem became so acute that the landless organized a party that petitioned the Russian government for relief.
 A combination of factors relieved their plight.
 The Russian government permitted farms to be divided in half or quarters and ordered release of the village's communal land.
 The colonies themselves purchased land and formed daughter colonies on the eastern frontier extending into Siberia and Turkestan.
 These new colonies included Bergtal, Neu Samara Colony and the Mennonite settlements of Altai.

 As wheat farming expanded, the demand for mills and farm equipment grew.
 The first large foundry was established in Chortitza in 1860 and other firms followed.
 By 1911 the eight largest Mennonite-owned factories produced 6% of the total Russian output (over 3 million rubles), shipped machinery to all parts of the empire and employed 1744 workers.
 The annual output of Lepp and Wallman of Schönwiese was 50,000 mowers, 3000 threshing machines, thousands of gangplows in addition to other farm equipment.
 Flour and feed mills were originally wind-powered, a skill transplanted from Prussia.
 These were eventually replaced with motor- and steam-driven mills.
 Milling and its supporting industries grew to dominate the industrial economy of the colonies and nearby communities.